Benet Academy: Sports

 The St. Procopius Academy football team played its first game against Downers Grove High School on Thanksgiving Day, 1917.
 At first some faculty members did not approve of American football, but it became respected on campus in the 1920s under the direction of Rev. Benedict Bauer.
 Bauer served as Athletic Director until 1927 while also coaching basketball, baseball, and football, and planned the construction of a new gymnasium in 1925.
 The college's varsity baseball team won conference championships in 1924 and 1925, and the football team defeated the University of Notre Dame freshman team in 1925.

 Benet competes in the East Suburban Catholic Conference (ESCC), part of the Illinois High School Association (IHSA).
 The school sponsors teams, named the Benet Academy Redwings, for men and women in basketball, cross country, golf, lacrosse, soccer, swimming and diving, tennis, track and field, volleyball, and bass fishing.
 Only men compete in baseball, football, and ice hockey.
 Only women compete in cheerleading and softball.
 Since 1978, Benet has placed in the top four at least once in state tournaments in basketball, cross country, football, soccer, and tennis.
 In 2000-01 and 2001-02 seasons the boys' soccer team were state champions, and in 2000 they were ranked 11th in the nation.
 In 2008–09, the girls' volleyball team finished second in the state.
+From 2021-2024, the girls' volleyball team finished second in the state consecutively.
+In the 2024 season, the girls' volleyball team featured 11 athletes committed to Division 1 schools.
 In November 2010 six student-athletes signed letters of intent to play at NCAA Division I universities.
 The school's boys' basketball team was also ranked sixth in the nation in February 2011 by USA Today.
 In 2014 the basketball team finished second in state.
 The boys basketball team finished second in state again in 2023.
+The girls soccer team finished second in state in 2023.